merklejerk/flex-contract/README.md

 // Bytecode option not necessary if ABI is a complete truffle artifact. const contract = FlexContract(ABI, {bytecode: BYTECODE});

-// Deploy a new instance of the contract signed by default account and wait for
+// Deploy a new instance of the contract signed by default wallet and wait for
 // the receipt.
 await contract.new(arg1, arg2, ...[moreArgs], opts);
 /* Result: {